Queenstown Cruise Boarding Points

 If you’re visiting Queenstown for the first time, here are a few quick tips to make your cruise experience smooth and enjoyable:

-• Dress for the weather: Lake Wakatipu can be breezy even on sunny days — a light jacket always helps.
+• Dress for the weather: Lake Wakatipu can be breezy so a light jacket is recommended regardless of the wharf.

-• Accessibility: The Spirit of Queenstown cruise offers the easiest access for wheelchair users; TSS Earnslaw may require assistance due to steps.
+• Accessibility: Spirit of Queenstown at St Omer Wharf is the easiest for wheelchair users.
+TSS Earnslaw at Steamer Wharf may need assistance due to steps.

 Frequently asked questions about Queenstown Cruises boarding points